North Haven Mall: Opposition

 the Rivers and Harbors Act of 1899, and Section 404 of the Clean Water Act, requiring a permit from the Army Corps of Engineers to build on wetland.
 Approximately 56 acre of the land was wetlands, and the developers' plan was to fill 31 acre.

 This prompted First Selectman Walter Gawrych to order a full reassessment of relations with New Haven, based on "unparalleled interference on the part of a large city with the affairs of a small town".
 Nevertheless, the mall continued to be opposed by Logue's successor, Mayor Biagio DiLieto.

 There was also opposition from Stop the Mall, led by Roberta Friedman; a group of locals concerned about traffic (projected to be 42,000 weekday trips, and 56,000 Saturday trips), taxes, and other effects on the town.
 Opponents also cited the effects of urbanization, air pollution generated by increased traffic, merchants subjected to high rents, and a local inundation of fast food restaurants.
-Stop the Mall was provided technical assistance by the Connecticut Citizens Action Group (CCAG).
+Stop the Mall was provided technical assistance by the Connecticut Citizen Action Group (CCAG).

 As the fight over the mall dragged on, Stop the Mall cited in 1979 the difference between the sale price and the then-current fair market land value, the resulting net loss to the town, and absence of property taxes.

 The United States Department of Housing and Urban Development (HUD) conducted an independent study in 1980 at the requests of DiLieto and the Army, predicting that the mall would result in "substantial losses of trade, tenants, and future investment potential" in regional towns.

 Although initially granting a favorable report, the Corps denied a permit to the town, "concluding the project was contrary to the public interest".
 Contributing factors were an adverse impact New Haven's economic development and, Governor of Connecticut, William O'Neill's statement at a July 1985 meeting that building the North Haven Mall was not worth the risk to New Haven.

 Media considered the battle over the mall to come to an end in August, 1985, when "officials" related that on the grounds that the mall would be a detriment to the neighboring city of New Haven, resulting in a loss of up to 20 percent in retail business.
 Still, court battles continued to be fought.

 A district court found in 1987 that the Corps had exceeded its authority.
 New Haven challenged the decision in 1988, feeling that it had as good as granted permission for the mall to proceed.
 The United States Court of Appeals for the First Circuit dismissed the case, explaining that Mall Properties' process had only moved to another forum and had not yet been realized.

 New Haven took the case to the Supreme Court in 1988, but was denied its request for a writ of certiorari.
 Nevertheless, the mall was never constructed.